yumpkin/News2Headlines/README.md

-## Headlines summerize news articles
+## Summary Construction for news articles: In search of the right headline.